Good and Bad Passwords How-To

 A departing administrator can take or transmit this information

-and subsequently use it to crack passwords they would not
+and subsequently use it to crack passwords to which they would not

 Generally, unless they are misconfigured, modern systems require that